 These eraser stamped bunnies make a quick and easy craft for kids.
-The post includes more fun spring and Easter crafts for kids, as well!
+The post includes more fun spring activities for kids, as well!

-This simple craft is a wonderful companion activity to this week’s Virtual Book Club for Kids pick, Knuffle Bunny by Mo Willems.
+This simple craft is a wonderful companion activity to the picture book Knuffle Bunny by Mo Willems.
 Home for a Bunny by Margaret Wise Brown is a very sweet picture book you can also read for this theme.

 The technique for this craft is simple: dip the pencil eraser in the paint, then stamp the outline of the bunny on the construction paper.